jrcleeman/Polygon-Battleship/README.md

 # Polygon Battleship
 ## Basic Game Play
-Use W,A,S,D to navigate your Polygon (red outline black fill) \n Use the mouse and left click to fire bullets at a desired position \n Bullets have a finite life span
+Use W,A,S,D to navigate your Polygon (red outline black fill) <br/>
+Use the mouse and left click to fire bullets at a desired position \n Bullets have a finite life span